hmrc/income-tax-subscription-enrolment/README.md

-# income-tax-subscription-enrolment
+# Incoome Tax Subscription Enrolment

-This is a placeholder README.md for a new repository
+This service is used to migrate users from existing Self Assessment (IR-SA) enrolments to the Making Tax Digital (HMRC-MTD-IT) enrolment.

 ### License